nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 1. Reply to stop caller: `{:ok, :ok}`
 2. Iterate all in-flight requests
-3. Reply to each: `{:error, %Error{kind: :shutdown}}`
+3. Reply to each: `{:error, %Error{type: :shutdown}}`
 4. Tombstone all IDs
-5. Close transport
+5. Ask transport to terminate gracefully (`Transport.close/1` → Port.close/SIGTERM + wait for `{:exit_status, code}`)
 6. Transition to `:closing`
-7. Exit normally after 100ms
+7. Exit normally after 100ms (or sooner if transport confirms shutdown)

 **Timing:** ~100ms total regardless of server state

+- Stdio transport forwards stderr either via `:stderr_to_stdout` or a dedicated Logger task; never leave the pipe unread.
+- On shutdown we always drain pending stderr bytes before closing the port to avoid blocked subprocesses.

 **See:** ADR-0009